 Turmeric, in particular, is very beneficial because it:

 - Contains antioxidants.

 - Boosts the activity of the body’s own natural antioxidant enzymes.

 Insulin resistance is another major factor in PCOS.

 And studies indicate that turmeric is effective at improving insulin resistance.

 For example, a study done in Thailand showed that turmeric supplements can prevent pre-diabetic patients from progressing into diabetes (source).

 Therefore, by improving insulin resistance, turmeric can help PCOS symptoms like weight gain, irregular periods, acne and much more.

-HOW TO USE TURMERIC FOR PCOS: TURMERIC MILK, SUPPLEMENTS AND OIL
+HOW TO USE TURMERIC POWDER FOR PCOS

 1. Drink Turmeric Milk (aka Golden Milk) For PCOS